Intego-db/Intego-II/README.md

 # Intego-II
 This repository serves as a companion to the Intego-II primary care database, providing essential resources to facilitate research and data standardization.
+A detailed description of the database is published in the International Journal of Epidemiology: https://doi.org/10.1093/ije/dyaf200.

 ## Repository Contents
 * Code Glossary: A mapping table between Intego-II source codes and standard codes as defined in the OMOP CDM.